 - Pour in the slightly cooled melted chocolate mixture and mix on medium-high speed for 2 minutes.

-- Add the flour, baking powder, and salt and incorporate them by hand using a spatula until the mixture is smooth and does not have any lumps.
+- Add the flour, baking powder, and salt, and incorporate them by hand using a spatula until the mixture is smooth and does not have any lumps.
 Cover and chill the dough in the refrigerator for just 15 – 20 minutes as the oven preheats.
 This quick chill time helps slightly solidify the chocolate and butter in the dough, which gives the cookies a nice spread (not over-spread).
 Start preheating the oven.

 - Preheat oven to 350°F (180°C).
 Line a large baking sheet with parchment paper or a silicone baking mat.

-- After 20 minutes in the frige, roll or scoop the dough into balls, about 1.5 tablespoons (45 g each approx.) of dough each, and roll briefly between your palms to form a smooth ball.
+- After 20 minutes in the fridge, roll or scoop the dough into balls, about 1.5 tablespoons (45 g each approx.) of dough each, and roll briefly between your palms to form a smooth ball.
 Space cookies at least 2” (5 cm) apart on baking sheets.

 - Bake for 8 minutes or until the edges appear set.
 Important: The centers will be quite soft but will set up as the cookies cool.
-Remove from oven and allow to cool completely on baking sheet before removing and enjoying.
+Remove from oven and allow to cool completely on the baking sheet before removing and enjoying.

 - Room Temperature Ingredients: To achieve the ideal texture, make sure your evaporated milk is at room temperature.
 This ensures easy blending and a uniform cookie dough.

 - Weigh-Out Ingredients: This recipe has been developed and tested by weight.
-I highly recommend weighing out all ingredients ahead so you can work quickly (this is my favorite kitchen scale).
+I highly recommend weighing out all ingredients ahead of time so you can work quickly (this is my favorite kitchen scale).
 This is my favorite kitchen scale.

 - Melting the Chocolate: Exercise caution while melting your chocolate!
 Divide your butter into smaller pieces and chop the chocolate into chunks.
 Microwave the mixture in 30-second intervals, ensuring that you stir thoroughly after each interval.
 Heat only until both the butter and chocolate are melted.
 Avoid prolonged heating without stirring, as this may lead to chocolate seizing.